-If you know me at all, you know I'm a sucker for any event that raises money for a good cause, especially sustainable food systems.
-Chef Week did just that by benefiting the Community Action Coalition's Double Dollars program.
-But the four events I was assigned to cover for ISTHMUS made me ecstatic for other reasons too.
+If you know me at all, you know I'm into any event that raises money for a good cause, especially sustainable food systems.
+Chef Week did just that by benefiting the Community Action Coalition's Double Dollars program, but the four events I was assigned to cover for ISTHMUS were great for all sorts of reasons.

-Throughout the week, I got to watch kitchen talent from all parts of the city spring into the new season with an extra surge of post-hibernation energy.
-The events paired Madison's most celebrated food wizards, not just together, but with students in the early stage of a career.
+Throughout the week, I watched kitchen talent from all parts of the city spring into the new season with an extra surge of post-hibernation energy.
+The events paired Madison's most celebrated food wizards, not only together, but with students in the early stage of a career.

 Unprecedented collaborations led to recipe reinterpretations and kitchen swaps, not to mention a unique social concoction, rejuvenating Madison's restaurant scene with excitement and camaraderie.
 The series ended with a lively indoor street food party complete with 20+ sampling tables, a latin jazz sextet, and an impressive backdrop of the the Capital building.
 Le Toile was transformed into an uncharacteristically inclusive space while Graze maintained a more relaxed vibe thanks in part to DJ FRP and his reggae collection.